 Along with the marshals, I’d been standing on the baking hot course, cheerung yelling and taking photos for over two hours by this time.
 When a race organiser came past and gave us all bottles of water it was more than welcome.
 Of course it could have been worse, I could have been out on the course with one more lap to go.

-Not long after this the 10k tailwakers, Jan and Russ came past, then the first of the marathon finishers.
-The first Spitfire marathon finisher I spotted was Andy.
-Despite the heat he was all Spitfire flying arms and a giant grin.
+Not long after this the first of the marathon finishers began to trickle past.
 This was when I began to worry about Gerry.
 He’s one of the faster runners and, in normal circumstances, he’d be one of the first to finish.
 When I saw him at the end of his first lap though, I was sure he was going too fast and there would be trouble ahead.